shrivinayakakitchen-tech/Varinkaa-cafe/README.md

-# Shri Vinayaka Kitchen - Digital Menu
+# Varnikaa cafe - Digital Menu

-Welcome to the official repository for the Shri Vinayaka Kitchen's interactive digital menu.
+Welcome to the official repository for the Varnikaa cafe's interactive digital menu.
 This web application provides a clean, modern, and easy-to-use interface for customers to browse the delicious, home-cooked vegetarian meals available.

 ## 📜 Description